mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 ## Obtain your site permission add-on

-To obtain the file containing your site permission add-on do this:
+To obtain the file containing your site permission add-on, do this:

-- If you don't have a Firefox account [create one](https://support.mozilla.org/en-US/kb/how-do-i-set-sync-my-computer#w_create-a-firefox-account) in the Firefox browser using the **Sync and save data** option on the Firefox menu.
+- If you don't have a Firefox account, [create one](https://support.mozilla.org/en-US/kb/how-do-i-set-sync-my-computer#w_create-a-firefox-account) in the Firefox browser using the **Sync and save data** option on the Firefox menu.
 - Visit the [AMO site permission generator](https://addons.mozilla.org/en-US/developers/site_permission_generator/).
 - If you aren't registered on addons.mozilla.org, you are prompted to:
   - complete your profile.